Matt Buschmann: Professional career

+San Diego Padres

-Buschmann was drafted in the 15th round of the 2006 amateur draft by the San Diego Padres, was signed by scout Ash Lawson, and began his professional career that year.
-He split the summer between the Eugene Emeralds and Lake Elsinore Storm, going a combined 4–4 with a 3.19 ERA in 17 games (12 starts).
+Buschmann was drafted in the 15th round, with the 453rd overall selection, of the 2006 Major League Baseball Draft by the San Diego Padres.
+He was signed by scout Ash Lawson, and began his professional career that year.
+Buschmann split the summer between the Low–A Eugene Emeralds and High–A Lake Elsinore Storm, going a combined 4–4 with a 3.19 ERA in 17 games (12 starts).
 With the Storm again in 2007, he was 12–6 with a 2.89 ERA in 28 games (25 starts).
-He was California League Post-Season All-Star and earned two Pitcher of the Week honors that season.
-In 2008, he was 10–6 with a 2.98 ERA in 27 starts for the San Antonio Missions and earned a spot on the Texas League's Mid- and Post-Season All-Star squads.
+Buschmann was California League Post-Season All-Star and earned two Pitcher of the Week honors that season.
+In 2008, he was 10–6 with a 2.98 ERA in 27 starts for the Double–A San Antonio Missions and earned a spot on the Texas League's Mid- and Post-Season All-Star squads.
 He was, according to The Baseball Cube, the best pitcher in the league that season.